avolution-dream/gen-story/README.md

 You'll need to make a one-line change to the VLLM package to get their API server to work with logprobs requests that are used for reranking.
 In your install of VLLM (you can find it using e.g., `pip show vllm`), find the line at https://github.com/vllm-project/vllm/blob/acbed3ef40f015fcf64460e629813922fab90380/vllm/entrypoints/openai/api_server.py#L177 (your exact line number might vary slightly depending on VLLM version) and change the `p` at the end to e.g., `max(p, -1e8)`.
 This will avoid an error related to passing jsons back from the server, due to json not handling inf values. -->

+## Running the Pipeline

-## Getting Started
+### Getting Started

-We divide the story generation procedure into 3 steps, Premise, Plan, and Story.
+We divide the storyboard generation procedure into 3 steps: Premise, Plan (with expansions), and Storyboard.

 Everything will be run from the `scripts` directory:

 ```bash
 cd scripts